Tongue thrust appears when the tongue presses forward too far in the mouth, resulting in an abnormal orthodontic condition called an “open bite.”

 You can carry tongue thrust forward into adulthood from untreated childhood habits or issues.

 If you’re an adult with a tongue-thrusting issue, it could’ve developed because of chronic allergies or swelling of the adenoids and tonsils.
-Stress may also be the cause.
+Stress may also be a contributing factor.

 There are reports of tongue thrust developing later in life, but it’s not common.

-A number of different professionals can diagnose tongue thrust, including:
+A number of different healthcare professionals can diagnose tongue thrust, including:

 - general practitioners